spacetelescope/jwst/docs/jwst/cube_build/arguments.rst

   The odd integer number of spaxels to use in the y dimension of the tangent plane.

 ``offset_file [string]``
-  The string contains the name of the file holding ra and dec offsets to apply to each input file.
-This file must be an asdf file and the it has a specific format.
-It is assumed the user has determined the ra and dec offsets to apply to the data.
-For details on how to construct the format of the offset file see :ref:`offsets`.
+  The string contains the name of the file holding RA and Dec offsets to apply to each input file.
+This file must be an asdf file with a specific format.
+For details on how to construct the offset file see :ref:`offsets`.